-Stay at a Farm Stay on the Cornwall Devon Border
+Stay at a Farm Stay Property on the Cornwall and Devon Border

 Further inland the moors of Dartmoor and Bodmin moor are easily accessible from many of our Farm Stay properties.
 If you enjoy walking combined with some stunning scenery and vast amounts of open space, your days will easily be filled touring around this area.